EstellaHurlock/computing-application-prep-2026/Docs/STUDY_LOG.md

 cat > README.md <<'EOF'
 # MSc – Prep Portfolio

-This repository tracks my short sprint prep for Imperial: maths fundamentals and core algorithms, plus small Python snippets.
+This repository tracks my short sprint prep for university: maths fundamentals and core algorithms, plus small Python snippets.
 You can find the first month of study log entries at MONTH_1_STUDY_LOG

 ## Structure